 The difference between bare metal servers and cloud servers is that one is a virtual machine while the other is a physical machine.
 A bare metal server is a physical machine, and you identify it within a data center.
 Even if it sounds obvious, in the world of virtualization, this distinction is essential.
 The bare metal server, also known as a physical server or dedicated server, is located in a controlled and highly secured environment within a data center.

 The bare metal server has dedicated hardware resources (CPU, RAM, Storage, Network port), and many companies go for this setup if they run applications that are sensitive to performance.
-Bare metal can be unbeatable by cloud in certain situations, so it is crucial to understand the benefits of these servers and their downsides.
+Bare metal can be unbeatable by the cloud in certain situations, so it is crucial to understand the benefits of these servers and their downsides.

 Pros Of Bare Metal Servers